Ham-ish/Y11-IT-Robotics-Blog/index.md

 Turned in assignment

-But Bionic ears do stuff
+Bionic ears can do stuff

-Bionic eyes failed
+Bionic eyes tho'

 Artistic expression